 When the light rested upon me I saw two Personages, whose brightness and glory defy all description, standing above me in the air.
 One of them spake unto me, calling me by name and said, pointing to the other — This is My Beloved Son.
 Hear Him!
 (Joseph Smith History 1:17; found in the Pearl of Great Price)

 God is not a disinterested or uncaring being.
 Rather, He is our loving Father who does all things for our eternal good.
 He has provided a Savior to atone for our sins, and has given us scriptures, prophets, families, a wonderful world on which to live, and the gift of prayer through which we may always approach Him.

-For more information on God and His plan for us, there is a page on www.mormon.org that discusses these things.
+For more information on God and His plan for us, visit mormon.org.